 What is Tavalisse?

+Tavalisse is given after other treatments have failed.
 It is not known if this medicine is safe and effective in children.

 How should I take Tavalisse?

-- Take the tablets with or without food.
+You may take Tavalisse with or without food.

 Tavalisse side effects

-The most common side effects include:
+Common Tavalisse side effects may include:

-This is not a complete list of all side effects.
-For more information, ask your healthcare provider or pharmacist.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 More about Tavalisse (fostamatinib)